nugaon/FIPs/text/0059-portable-account.md

 - created: 2022-10-04

 # Summary
-Addressing web3 login workflow where users can retreive their wallet in a decentralized manner from anywhere by providing a _username_ and a _password_.
+Addressing web3 login workflow where users can retrieve their wallet in a decentralized manner from anywhere by providing a _username_ and a _password_.

 # Context, motivation and guide level explanation
-A wallet is an assymetric keypair that represents an account in Ethereum or in Fair Data Society.
+A wallet is an asymmetric keypair that represents an account in Ethereum or in Fair Data Society.
 Usually, the private key is stored in the local storage of a wallet provider (such as Metamask or Blossom extension) or in a hardware wallet (such as Ledger).

 The solution worked out here allows to log in to the user account from any device in the same way like in case of Web2: providing a username and a password.